devops329/devops/instruction/burpSuite/burpSuite.md

 ## ☑ Assignment

 Install Burp Suite and execute a brute force attack against your JWT Pizza website.
 See what you can discover about the website.
-Capture a screenshot of the your Intruder execution result.
+Capture a screenshot of your Intruder execution result.

 When you are done, submit the screenshot to the Canvas assignment.
 This should look something like the following.